Minecraft-Malware-Prevention-Alliance/working-groups/docs/public-identity-infra/proposals/capabilities-api/README.md

 > ***Note:** this is a draft. **Constructive** criticism will be welcomed.*
 # Capabilities API
-This document proposes locking dangerous packages and classes, and allowing CAs to give mods capablities to access forbidden classes.
+This document proposes locking dangerous packages and classes, and allowing CAs to give mods capabilities to access forbidden classes.

 Formerly known as the Permissions API.